- Types of chemist

 Education

-To become a chemist, you usually need a 2:1 or higher degree in chemistry or a related subject, such as biochemistry, applied or analytical chemistry.
+To become a chemist, you usually need a 2:1 or higher degree in Chemistry or a related subject, such as Biochemistry, Applied or Analytical Chemistry.
 It’s worth checking to see if the degree you’re looking at is accredited by the Royal Society of Chemistry.
-Competition for roles within major companies can be tough, but many employers offer training schemes and much of the techniques required are learnt on the job.
+Competition for roles within major companies can be tough, but many employers offer training schemes and many of the techniques required are learned on the job.

-For medical chemist roles, it’s also important to demonstrate a good understanding of organic chemistry, specifically synthetic organic chemistry.
-For those wishing to pursue a career in medicinal chemistry, it is also important to note that many applicants for entry level roles have either an MChem (Master of Chemistry) or a MSci (Master in Science).
-Some employers do express a preference for a PhD in organic or medicinal chemistry if the level of research skills required are more demanding.
+For medicinal chemist roles, it’s also important to demonstrate a good understanding of organic chemistry, specifically synthetic organic chemistry.
+For those wishing to pursue a career in medicinal chemistry, it is also important to note that many applicants for entry-level roles have either an MChem (Master of Chemistry) or an MSci (Master in Science).
+Some employers do express a preference for a PhD in Organic or Medicinal Chemistry if the research skills required are more demanding.

-However, a degree is not always required for entry level roles in this sector, as you can complete an apprenticeship.
-You could complete an apprenticeship as a technician scientist, laboratory scientist or a research scientist and a useful guide to apprenticeships can be found on UK Gov.
+However, a degree is not always required for entry-level roles in this sector, as you can complete an apprenticeship for roles such as technician scientist, laboratory scientist or research scientist.

 Work experience

-For scientific careers, work experience can help provide essential technical and laboratory training to help you secure a full time position.
+For scientific careers, work experience can help provide essential technical and laboratory training to help you secure a full-time position.
 It’s also worth noting that some employers actually favour recruiting applicants from their own work placement schemes.
-Some of the relevant degree courses that you can complete to become a scientist already include time in industry, which could be a few months or even a year during the third year of your course where you might work for an organisation.
+Some of the relevant degree courses that you can complete to become a scientist already include time in industry, which could be a few months or even a year during the third year of your course.

 Chemist skills

-Education is an important building block on the road to securing your career as a chemist, but it is also important to consider the skill set required for the job.
-Here are some of the hard and soft skills that you need to flourish in your career working as a chemist:
+Education is an important building block on the road to taking on the job of a chemist, but it is also important to consider the skill set required for the role.
+Here are some of the hard and soft skills that you need to flourish in your career as a chemist:

 Hard skills